Delicate-Butterflies/Bangazon-Site/README.md

 - Run ```npm install``` from the root of the directory to install all of the dependencies

 ## Get Started
+- Create a PostgreSQL database.
 - Make a config.json file in config folder located in the root directory.
 Use config.json.example template.
+Make sure that the database value matches the name of your database.
 - Make a .env file in the root directory.
 Use the .env.example template also located in the root directory.
 - Make a fb-config.js in the static/javascripts directory.
 Use the static/javascripts/fb-config.js.example template.
 Contact one of the project website developers for the values you will need to input.
-- Create a PostgreSQL database with the name "bangazonsite".
 - Set up the database using ```npm run dbrb``` command in terminal
 - Run ```npm start``` from the terminal
 - View in browser